 Tangible, daily practices reveal to us endlessly our human limitations.
-The more I can accept myself in those limitations, and stay with my practices anyway, the more I expand my state of consciousness within my limitations.
-The more I expand my awareness and acceptance within my limits, the more infinity seems to come towards and into me.
-It comes to me.
-I don't seem to chase after it, as much.
-I stop forcing a change.
-The change seems to happen on its own.
+The more we can accept ourselves in those limitations, and stay with our practices anyway, the more we expand our state of consciousness within our limitations.

+The more we expand our awareness and acceptance within our limits, the more infinity seems to come towards us and enters into us.
+Then life itself seems to come towards us, and then lives itself through us.
+This requires letting go.
+We don't seem to have to chase after life as much.
+We can stop forcing change.
+Then, change seems to happen on it's own.
 This is indeed a great awareness, for anyone who can grasp it.
-Perhaps it is an open secret.